-Last day to drop: The last day for students to withdraw from class (earn a grade of W) is December 1.
+Last day to drop: The last day for students to withdraw from class (earn a grade of W) is Friday, February 23.

-Bottom line and final notes: I promise that no one on this campus wants you to be successful in this course more than I want you to be successful in this course!
+Bottom line and final notes: I promise that no one on this campus wants you to be successful in this course more than I want you to be successful!
 However, it's up to you to put in the hard work that will be required to make that happen.
-I will be happy to answer questions and help as much as I can, but you will need to log in to class regularly, pay attention to all instructions, videos, and feedback, and work diligently.
+I will be happy to answer questions and help as much as I can, but you will need to attend class regularly, pay attention, and work diligently.
 Some of the assignments will be challenging.
-You need to be willing to do what it takes and take constructive criticism to learn and grow as a writer.
-You will learn that as a college student, natural intelligence or academic talent do not matter as much as hard work and a good work ethic.
+You need to be willing to put in your time and effort and take constructive criticism to learn and grow as a writer.
+You will discover that as a college student, natural intelligence or academic talent do not matter as much as hard work and a good work ethic.